PaulPaulus123/PaulPaulus123/README.md

 # 💫 About Me:
 Hi there, I'm Paul 👋<br><br>I'm a software developer at 4sellers with a passion for building efficient and scalable applications.
-Currently, I'm working on my Abschlussprojekt for my Berufsschule, called BSL-Maps, and also developing my private project, Job-Nest.<br><br>🚀 What I'm working on<br>📌 BSL-Maps – My Abschlussprojekt for my Berufsschule.
-View Project<br>💼 Job-Nest – A personal project.
-View Project<br>🎯 Expanding my knowledge of React and modern front-end frameworks<br>🔧 Building and optimizing solutions at 4sellers<br>💡 Tech Stack<br>Languages: C#, JavaScript, HTML, CSS<br>Frameworks/Libraries: React, Node.js, .
-NET Core, .
-NET Framework<br>Tools: Visual Studio, Git, Docker, CI/CD Pipelines<br>🌱 Currently Learning<br>Advanced React concepts<br>Performance optimization in front-end development<br>Scalable and maintainable UI architecture<br>📫 Connect with Me<br>💼 LinkedIn<br>📧 Reach me via GitHub or email
+- 🚀 I'm currently working on my final project **[BSL-Maps](https://github.com/BSL-Maps/BSL-Maps)** for my vocational school.
+- 💡 On the side, I'm developing my private project **[Job-Nest](https://github.com/PaulPaulus123/Job-Nest)**.

 ## 🌐 Socials: